michaelpatrickpurcell/xix/README.md

 ### Redistributing Cards
 After each each exchange, you will redistribute the cards that were played during that exchange via a draft.
-You will take turns choosing cards, one at a time, until all of the cards have been drafted. whoever lost the previous exchange will go first.
+You will take turns choosing cards, one at a time, until all of the cards have been drafted.
+Whoever lost the previous exchange will go first.

 When you draft a card, add it to your open hand.